khakhalin/notes/keywords/pandas.md

 * **queries**: `df.query('x>0')`, where `x` is a name of a column.
 Easier for a human to read; works slightly faster, but cannot be written to.
 To reference a normal variable `a` in a query, use `@a` inside the query string.
 Also keep in mind that they create a view of the original dataframe, not a new dataframe, which saves time and space, but can lead to slice-assignment issues if you assume that the result is an independent dataframe of its own.
 It's not.
 * To find the first row index that satisfies a criterion, follow with `.idxmax()` - it returns the location of the maximum (like `np.argmax()`), and in this case truth is the maximum.
 * To find `None`-like objects (or their absence), use `	.notnull()`, and its opposite `.isnull()`.
 It seems that `isna()` and `notna()` also work, and are exact synonyms (I think?).
-    * Note that while **queries** support stuff like `'x>0 | x<100'`, they don't support these na-related functions for some reason, unless you call with a certain flourish.
-So to filter out nans one has two options:
+    * Note that while **queries** support stuff like `'x>0 | x<100'`, they don't support these na-related functions for some reason, unless you call with a  flourish.
+To filter out nans one has two options:
         * A hack: `query('x == x')`.
 This works, because NAs aren't equal to themselves!!
         * A proper fancy call:  `query(	'x.notna()', engine='python')`
+* Useful ways to search by string: `df.col1.str.match('Smth')` if you want strings that start with 'Smth'.
+If you want strings that contain a substring, do `df.col1.str.contains('sub')`.
+Both only work for queries if you add an `engine` flourish.

 To thin out a dataset, several options:
 * One: `df = df[df.x>0]`.